yumenglu1/healthanalytics-project/README.md

 	•	The NHIS dataset is collected by the U.S. National Center for Health Statistics (NCHS) and covers a representative sample of the U.S. population.

 Years
-	•	The dataset includes data from [INSERT YEAR RANGE YOU USED, e.g., 2015-2022].
+	•	The dataset includes data from 2022 - 2023

 How to Access the Data